ID: 613

 Conference Topic: G12.
 Indigenous Peoples

-The Indigenous Peoples’ section is updating the best practice principles on Engaging with Indigenous Peoples.
-In this section, the section co-chairs will report on progress since IAIA25, and lead a workshop to review and refine draft principles.
+The Indigenous Peoples’ section is updating the IAIA Best Practice Principles on Indigenous Peoples and Impact Assessment (SP9, 2012).
+In this session, we will report on progress since IAIA25 and lead a participatory workshop to review and refine a draft document.
 Everyone welcome!

 Status: approve